-Project CARS 3 is more similar to the GRID series than the previous entries in the Project CARS series.
+Project CARS 3 is more similar to the GRID series than the previous entries in the Project CARS series, making it a rather controversial title.
 As the only racing game of this style that natively supports VR, Project CARS 3 fills a particular niche for me and I'm very happy it exists.

 Considering this isn't the most serious simulator, I wasn't expecting it to have the best force feedback, but I've been happily surprised.
 It's not the greatest by any means, but it does its job.
 For the Thrustmaster TMX and T150, the default force feedback settings are quite light, not giving very much information.
 It's better than being too heavy, but this can be improved, adding more information to the wheel.